tarangpatel/whatilove/_posts/2023-01-20-beyond-mobile-engineering.markdown

   ]
 image: /images/path.jpg
 ---

-# Beyond Mobile Development - Part 1

-### *What does it take to be more than just a mobile developer?
-How to grow and break that hypothetical “Glass Ceiling”?*

 A software developer’s journey begins with entering one specific technology and mastering it as time progresses.
 Some follow the Full Stack path, whether front-end or back-end, but even in that, they master one language, such as Java, JS, or Python, to build full-stack applications.
 However, few developers will spread their wings and go horizontal into learning different technologies as time progresses, gaining broad software knowledge and experience.